thomaszipf/3dwrx-Rack-5S-System/README.md

 * better organization

 ## How to setup:
-This Thing follows the YouGo3D 5S Household Approach.
+This thing follows the YouGo3D 5S Household Approach.
 Feel free to print the file and share your feedback.

 ## Disclaimer: